Frequently Asked Questions, Helpful Tips and Etiquette for First Time Clients

 Massage therapists and Estheticians (skin care specialists) commit to long hours of learning and log in countless practice sessions before they even enter the professional arena.
-By the time their career is established, they are completely comfortable and trustful of intentional, therapeutic, physical touch therapy and skin care.
+By the time their career is established, they are completely comfortable and trustful of intentional, therapeutic, physical touch therapy and skin care procedures.

 Once you relax into receiving a treatment, the therapeutic benefits can really take effect.

 Avoid eating a full meal for at least an hour before a having a massage treatment.
 Digestion can make being massaged a bit uncomfortable with a full stomach.
 It is advised to drink (water, tea, green tea) to stay hydrated before and after a massage.
 Avoid drinking alcohol immediately prior to any massage as it can make you feel worse.

 Plan on arriving 10 minutes before your appointment time.
 This will ensure time to fill out the required paperwork on your first visit (and sign any forms on subsequent visits).
 Arrive relaxed as possible to reap therapy benefits.
 Being late may cut into your time & you will be charged for full time.
 If you no show, you will be charged a fee.
 If you need to cancel, please give at least 6 hours of you will be charged a flat fee.

 Please do NOT arrive to your appointment with an active cold/flu/virus/bacterial infection, or showing symptoms or feeling ill.
 You could be a germ 'carrier' and infect others in the building.
 The therapist will turn you away.